 Click on the Color set to insert different colors.

 Click on Icon Set to get icons for your numbers.

 If you want to highlight all the values greater than 140, click on the Greater option you will see below the window.

 Mention the value as 140 and choose the formatting color.

 Click on OK; we will have mentioned formatting for all the values, which are >140.

 Quickly Analysis Inserting Chart to the Data

-We can also insert a chart to the selected data by using Quick Analysis tool.
-Once the data is selected click on “CHARTS”.
+We can also insert a chart to the selected data by using the Quick Analysis tool.
+Once the data is selected, click on “CHARTS”.

-Like this we can make use of various charts which suits our data structure.
+Like this, we can make use of various charts that suits our data structure.